phunware/maas-location-android-sdk/README.md

   All the location provider types extend `PwLocationProvider`

 #### PwManagedLocationProvider
 The PwManagedLocationProvider class allows you to implement Phunware's managed location software to further improve upon locations from your location provider hardware.
-Currently supported location providers are: CMX, CMX + Senion, Senion, and BeaconPoint.
+Currently supported location providers are: CMX, CMX + BLE, BLE, and vBLE (Mist/BeaconPoint).
 From a code standpoint, setting up a managed location provider is the same regardless of your setup.
-All of these attributes are set through the MaaS portal.
-The builder pattern only requires that you set the IDs for the location providers you are using.
+All of these attributes are set through the MaaS portal for the specific providers that are used.
+The builder pattern only requires instances of the application, context, and buildingId you are using.

 ```java
 // Create ManagedLocationProviderFactoryBuilder